raynald/Notiz/Discovery_management.md

                 - Support for team development (form, storm, norm, perform)
                 - Handling conflicts between individual and collective autonomy
     - Reduction of status differences
-        Changing context for leadership
+        - Changing context for leadership
+            - How do I lead a company, how do we lead a company, how does a company lead itself?
-            Boundaryless, flattened, flexible, projected-based and team-based organizations that employ temporary, externalized and remote workers, whose tasks are more intellectual and less routine and cannot be controlled and coordinated by structure or direct supervision, need mechanisms and coordination through shared meaning systems and a shared sense of purpose
+            - Boundaryless, flattened, flexible, projected-based and team-based organizations that employ temporary, externalized and remote workers, whose tasks are more intellectual and less routine and cannot be controlled and coordinated by structure or direct supervision, need mechanisms and coordination through shared meaning systems and a shared sense of purpose
-        Management of uncertainty as strategic and operational leadership function Balance between **minimizing uncertainty**, which creates stability, and **coping with uncertainty**, which creates flexibility
+        - Management of uncertainty as strategic and operational leadership function
+            - Balance between **minimizing uncertainty**, which creates stability, and **coping with uncertainty**, which creates flexibility
             **Stability**: central planning, high standardization, high level of automation, little operative freedom, feedforward control
             **Flexibility**: planning as local resource, little standardization, support through technology, high degrees of freedom, feedback control
-        New issues in leadership
+        - New issues in leadership
-            **Leadership portfolios**: in order to match different situational demands with adequate leadership behaviors, leaders must develop portfolios of styles and behaviors and understand when to use which behavior
+            - **Leadership portfolios**: in order to match different situational demands with adequate leadership behaviors, leaders must develop portfolios of styles and behaviors and understand when to use which behavior
-            **Shared leadership**: Leadership involves different tasks that can be taken on by different team members and may shift between team members.
+            - **Shared leadership**: Leadership involves different tasks that can be taken on by different team members and may shift between team members.
-    - High compensation contingent on organizational performance Pay is: money, compensation, reward, incentive, recognition Procedural and distributive justice of pay systems at least as important as absolute amount of own pay Performance-related pay
+    - High compensation contingent on organizational performance
+        - Pay is: money, compensation, reward, incentive, recognition
+        - Procedural and distributive justice of pay systems at least as important as absolute amount of own pay
+        - Performance-related pay
             - A part of the overal pay is determined on the basis of individual/group/company performance
             - Increasing use
                 - in the US more than in Europe